NERSC/tokio-abcutils/README.md

 ### Step 2.
 Generate job summary files

 Then we generate summary json files for each Darshan log.
-This takes a significant amount of time, but it amounts to running the following command on every single Darshan log:

-    $ ./pytokio/bin/summarize_job.py --jobhost=cori \
-                                     --concurrentjobs \
-                                     --topology=data/cori.xtdb2proc.gz \
-                                     --ost \
-                                     --json \
-                                     results/runs.cori.2017-12/runs.cori.2017-12-31.5/glock_dbscan_*.darshan

-To do this in parallel, you can use the included `parallel_summarize_job.sh` script, e.g.,
+This takes a significant amount of time because it involves opening every Darshan log, then collecting metrics from across the system that correspond to that job.
+To do this in parallel, use the included `parallel_summarize_job.sh` script, e.g.,

     $ ./parallel_summarize_job.sh edison 2>&1 | tee -a summarize_jobs-edison.log
     mkdir: created directory '/global/project/projectdirs/m888/glock/tokio-year/summaries/edison'